Safety Products

 EXCLUSION MATERIALS

-A series of material will help you keep rodents out of buildings:
+Use of a series of materials will help you keep rodents out of buildings:

-1) Galvanized, stainless or other non-rusting metals: a) sheet metal, 24 gauge or higher; b) expanded metal, 28 gauge or higher; c) perforated metal, 24 gauge or higher; and d) hardware cloth, 19 gauge or higher with 1/4'' or less mesh.
+1. Galvanized, stainless or other non-rusting metals: a) sheet metal, 24 gauge or higher; b) expanded metal, 28 gauge or higher; c) copper mesh; and d) hardware cloth, 19 gauge or higher with 1/4'' or less mesh.

 EXAMPLES OF RODENT PROOFING